ddrohan/android-101-labs-as/session6/lab/md/step02.md

 ![](../img/lab6s202.png)

+Now, if you Rebuild the project

+Build->Rebuild Project

-Now, you'll have a number of errors, so first thing to do is add <b> Googles Gson's</b> dependency to our project
+you'll have a number of errors relating to [Googles Gson](https://sites.google.com/site/gson/gson-user-guide), so first thing to do is add <b> Googles Gson's</b> dependency to our project:

+1. Open